Activist investors see Ackman-Valeant deal as a model to follow

 Although other activists have done such deals in the past, the Valeant-Ackman pairing was getting more attention because of its size and because of Ackman's involvement, fund managers said.

-Ackman is known for aggressive moves, a reputation cemented by a win against railroad Canadian Pacific Railway Ltd (CP.TO), where it added seven new members to the board in 2012 and almost tripled its investment.
+Ackman is known for aggressive moves, a reputation cemented by a win against railroad Canadian Pacific Railway Ltd, where it added seven new members to the board in 2012 and almost tripled its investment.

 One lawyer who works for a rival hedge fund said previous deals with similar structures have been of smaller, ranging from $1 billion to $3 billion.